Kilcekru/dcs-coordinates/README.md

 Also LOtoLL and LLtoLO use different lookup grids.
 If a point is converted from one coordinate system to the other and back it will not be exact.\
 The deviation for this is less than 3 meters for all maps.

+### Supported Maps

+Currently 3 Maps are supported:
+- Caucasus
+- Normandy
+- Syria

+More maps might be covered in the future.

 ## License